pyuriy/oozie-wf-monitor/README.md

 # oozie-wf-monitor
 Web UI to monitor oozie workflows

-This script provides a web page to help monitoring certain oozie workflows.
+This Python script provides a web page to help monitoring certain oozie workflows.
 The script will get the workflow list from an text file (workflows.txt).

 All the Kerberos auth related actions and configs should be made in advance.